Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation

 \section{Analysis}

 In this section, we describe the methods adopted to process the data extracted from the social navigation experiments and the surveys.
-We aim to investigate the correlation between metrics and to propose a new practical evaluation protocol based only on quantitative aspects.
+We aim to investigate correlations among metrics and propose a new practical evaluation protocol based solely on quantitative aspects.

 The framework is summarized in Fig. \ref{fig:first_page}.
-A total of 24 social navigation experiments have been conducted in real world and evaluated through a survey.
 Metrics correlation with humans scores is investigated to identify the most representative quantitative metrics through a clustering approach, together with a statistical analysis for single-metric correlation.
-Finally, an overall scores comparison demonstrates that quantitative metrics set identified through correlation show evaluation trends that follow human assessment.